emilien-puget/xerrors/README.md

 # My Errors Package

-This is a Go package called `github.com/emilien-puget/xerrors` that provides a set of error handling utilities and custom error types.
+This is a Go package called `xerrors` that provides a set of error handling utilities and custom error types.

 ## Introduction

-The `github.com/emilien-puget/xerrors` package aims to enhance error handling in Go programs by providing custom error types and utility functions for error creation and manipulation.
+The `xerrors` package aims to enhance error handling in Go programs by providing custom error types and utility functions for error creation and manipulation.
 It includes features such as:

 - Custom error types